godotengine/godot-docs/tutorials/platform/android/android_library.rst

   On Android, Godot's project files are exported to the ``assets`` directory of the generated ``apk`` binary.

-  We use that info to bind our Android app and Godot project together by creating the Godot project in the Android app's ``assets`` directory.
+  We leverage that architecture to bind our Android app and Godot project together by creating the Godot project in the Android app's ``assets`` directory.

   Note that it's also possible to create the Godot project in a separate directory and export it as a `PCK or ZIP file <https://docs.godotengine.org/en/stable/tutorials/export/exporting_projects.html#pck-versus-zip-pack-file-formats>`_ to the Android app's ``assets`` directory.
   Using this approach requires passing the ``--main-pack <pck_or_zip_filepath_relative_to_assets_dir>`` argument to the hosted Godot Engine instance using `GodotHost#getCommandLine() <https://github.com/godotengine/godot/blob/6916349697a4339216469e9bf5899b983d78db07/platform/android/java/lib/src/org/godotengine/godot/GodotHost.java#L45>`_.

-  The instructions below (and the sample app) follow the first approach of creating the Godot project in the Android app's ``assets`` directory.
+  The instructions below and the sample app follow the first approach of creating the Godot project in the Android app's ``assets`` directory.

 - As mentioned in the **note** above, open the Godot Editor and create a Godot project directly (no subfolder) in the ``assets`` directory of the Android application project

-  - See the sampple app's `Godot project <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer/src/main/assets>`_ for reference
+  - See the sample app's `Godot project <https://github.com/m4gr3d/Godot-Android-Samples/tree/master/apps/gltf_viewer/src/main/assets>`_ for reference

 - Configure the Godot project as desired